-Currently DAZ Studio is at version 4.5.
-This program has got a plethora of features.
+Currently DAZ Studio is at version 4.12.XX This program has got a plethora of features.
 I’ve been using DAZ Studio from DAZ3D.com since it’s mid beta days.
-About 10 years I guess.
+A little over 15 years.
 It’s been a great ride, not to say there haven’t been some annoying and even maddening moments using this program.
-I tried out Poser but just never liked the UI nor how it handled allot of the operations.
-DAZ Studio seems to have been built for how my mind works I guess you could say.
+I tried out Poser but just never liked the UI nor how it handled allot of the operations BUT Poser is growing on me but I'll talk about that on the Poser page!
 I’ve included a screen shot below showing you my Studio interface and how I like it set up.

 To the left I have 3 tabs:

 Content Library: It's an easy access area for finding Figures, Character skins, Hair, Accessories, Clothing and Poses as well as Shaders, Props, Environments and so much more.
 Basically everything you need to render out, change the look of things and all the rest is in this area!

 Simulation Properties: This is a fairly new addition to DAZ Studio.
 Dynamic Clothing and Hair!

 Property Hierarchy: This is for creating content, it's one of the very advanced areas of DAZ Studio, not for the faint of heart!

 The pane below that is the View pane, this is for positioning the camera rotations and what not on the fly!